1. Your spouse is going to drive you crazy.

 Regarding the kids vs. marriage tug of war: It’s easy as parents to get preoccupied with meeting our children’s needs.
 We are drowning right now in fall ball and keeping a baby alive.
 However: we get 18 years with our children… and a lifetime with each other.
 That’s a lot of “leftover” that I’d still really like to love my life and the man I chose to spend it with.

 An important end note on this one: infidelity can happen to anyone and it can happen faster than you realize.
 Infidelity is a serious issue that can cause emotional pain and strain in any relationship.
-In such situations, an infidelity investigations can effectively uncover the truth and help couples move forward.
 Invest in your marriage with time, words, connection, surprises, honesty, and willingness to mess up and try again.
 Love your spouse well and they will never want to search for love somewhere else.
 (That is never okay either – See #5.)

 Men need it to feel connected, and women need to feel connected to have it.
 WHAT IS THIS TRICKERY?
 I hid this one in the middle hoping my grandmother isn’t reading it.
 I’ve never dug into this topic here because #churchgirl but there is just some important stuff I think we should all be talking about.
 Secretly and buried in the middle of a list, of course.